sap218/jabberwocky/README.md

 `bite`  | TF-IDF for ranking important terms from corpus `arise` | adding / updating ontology concepts with new annotations

+## Running

+Within each directory, there is a file `params_*.py` which users can edit.
+This means users shouldn't need to edit the main/primary script.

+Check the individual `READMEs` for parameter information.

+## Workflow

-When combining these functions, users can create an NLP workflow.
+When combining these Jabberwocky functions, users can create an NLP workflow.

 ![workflow](/docs/workflow.png)